storpool/storpool-openstack-integration/README.md

 This document describes the steps necessary to set up an OpenStack cluster that uses a StorPool distributed storage cluster as a backend for the Cinder volumes and the Nova instance disks.
+Please note that this is only needed for the Mitaka (April 2016), Newton (October 2016), Ocata (February 2017), and Pike (August 2017) releases; the StorPool drivers have been accepted into the OpenStack codebase and will be part of the next OpenStack release, Queens (scheduled for February/March 2018).

 Some of the tools referenced here may be found in the [StorPool OpenStack Integration][github] Git repository.